Mintbase/Grants-Program/applications/sup.md

 ### Community engagement

-The tutorials and Documentation that we provide will be published as articles in Medium, [rust.cc](rust.cc) and other social media platforms with due mention about Web3 grant.
+The tutorials and Documentation that we provide will be published as articles in Medium, [rust.cc](rust.cc) and other social media platforms with due mention about Mintbase grant.